 - AliExpress – https://s.click.aliexpress.com/e/_DC3VA7R

-Repeat this on both sides of the frame plates and arms.
+Perform this on both sides of the frame plates and arms.

-Glue the frame edges
+Glue the Frame Edges

 8 comments